 Your dough is proofed in a bowl on the counter, a jar of sauce is thawed in the fridge, you’ve shredded your cheese, a bag of pepperoni is in your freezer, and you chopped your veggie toppings.
 You’re ready to put it all together!
 You don’t need a fancy oven or any fancy equipment, you just need to get set up.

 On a floured cutting board, roll your first pizza dough ball with a rolling pin.
 No, you don’t need to fling the dough in the air like they do in a pizzeria!
 The rolling pin gives you a nice even thin dough.
 Get it as thin as you can, if you want to pick it up and stretch and turn it with the back of your hands, go ahead and give it a try.
-Just don’t get a thin spot or a hole, the toppings will be burning on the bottom of your oven and you may set off your smoke alarm (I’ve done that a few times!).
+Just don’t get a thin spot or a hole!
+The toppings will be burning on the bottom of your oven and you may set off your smoke alarm (I’ve done that a few times!).
 The goal is a thin circle, the size of the pizza peel.

 While those two are cooking, make your third pizza.
 By the time you are ready to add number three to the oven, pizza number one is probably done.
 Remember your oven is really hot, so check on it and don’t let it burn.
 Take it out, slice and serve on a cutting board.
 I usually do the kids plain pepperoni first since they are the most impatient when hungry!
-Now transfer pizza number two to the bottom oven rack and pizza number three to the sheet pan.
+Now transfer pizza number two to the top oven rack and pizza number three to the sheet pan.
 Make your final pizza and transfer them all through the oven using this same method.
 We always start eating in front of the movie as the first pizzas come out of the oven.
 A big salad is a great addition to pizza night, and dressed arugula is even kind of fun to put right on top of the pizza.

 Final Pizza Thoughts